 How to find your art style

-There are so many factors perhaps we are not even aware (7 artists are talking about this in our interview).
-And along the way, you might adjust your art style based on the time available, the money you have and perhaps the art market trends.
+There are so many factors perhaps we are not even aware of (7 artists are talking about this in our interview).
+And along the way, you might adjust your art style based on the time available, the money you have, and perhaps the art market trends.

-If we really think about it, it comes down to decision making – it has been studied in the field of psychology, philosophy and economics.
+If we really think about it, it comes down to decision-making – it has been studied in the field of psychology, philosophy, and economics.
 Based on what we make our decisions?
-Do the decisions we make reflects our free will?
+Do the decisions we make reflect our free will?
 And when you “follow your heart”, is it really your heart or a set of possibilities and constraints?

 If you have time, I recommend the books of Benedict de Spinoza.
 Spinoza is one of the most important philosophers and the most radical of his time.
 He wrote: